 AXON: Advancing eXperiences and Opportunities in NGP

-The Neuroscience Graduate Program's (NGP) programmatic efforts are championed by AXON (Advancing eXperiences and Opportunities in NGP), which is committed to promoting a culture and environment that supports the success and well-being of all and every NGP student and faculty, while recognizing, embracing, and celebrating the many backgrounds and perspectives within our community.
+The Neuroscience Graduate Program's (NGP) programmatic efforts are championed by AXON (Advancing eXperiences and Opportunities in NGP), which is committed to improving the experiences of graduate students in NGP.

 Committee Focus